epam/edp-install/docs/user-guide/autotest.md

    b.
 Select the **Apply** button to apply the changes.

-   c.
-Navigate to Jenkins/Tekton and add the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also add the _commit-validate_ stage in the Code Review pipeline.

   !!! note
       Pay attention that the Jira integration feature is not available when using the GitLab CI tool.